 A bold and provocative look at white male power from the New York Times number one bestselling author of So You Want to Talk About Race.

-From the author of the Sunday Times and number 1 New York Times bestseller So You Want to Talk About Race, a subversive history of white male American identity.
+From the TIME 100 author of the Sunday Times and number 1 New York Times bestseller So You Want to Talk About Race, a subversive history of white male American identity.

 What happens to a country that tells generation after generation of white men that they deserve power?
 What happens when success is defined by status over women and people of colour, instead of actual accomplishments?